On some applications of unstable Adams operations to the topology of Kac-Moody groups: The Bousfield--Kan spectral sequence

 Now notice that the kernel of the restriction map is supported in the columns $E_2^{i,j}$ with $i >0$.
 Since the Bousfield--Kan spectral sequence has a finite number of columns, its multiplicative structure implies that any element supported on a non-zero column must be nilpotent.
 In fact, any $n$-fold product of such elements is trivial, where $n$ is the size of the generalized Cartan matrix.
 This proves \ref{C2}}.

 {\bf The proof of corollary \ref{C3}}

 Finally, we come to corollary \ref{C3}.
 Recall that the homotopy orbits of the $\W(A)$-action on the Davis complex $D(A)$ furnished us with a homotopy decomposition of $\BW(A)$ in terms of $\BW_J(A)$.
 One has a Bousfield--Kan spectral sequence for this decomposition, with coefficients in any $\W(A)$-module.
-More precisely, given a $\W(A)$-module $M$, we have the Bousfield--Kan spectral sequence computing group cohomology:
+More precisely, given a $\W(A)$-module $M$, we may construct a bundle of parametrized spectra over $\BW(A)$ with fibers being the Eilenberg-MacLane spectrum with coefficients in $M$.
+The space of global sections of this parametrized spectrum is a co-simplicial space dual to the canonical simplicial structure induced by the homotopy decomposition of $\BW(A)$.
+The homotopy groups of the space of sections is precisely the cohomology groups of $\W(A)$ with coefficients in $M$.
+Invoking the spectral sequence that converges to the homotopy groups of a co-simplicial space gives rise to the Bousfield--Kan spectral sequence:

 Now assume that $M$ is a $\Z_{(q)}$-module, where $q$ is a prime so that there are no elements of $q$-torsion in $\W(A)$.
 In particular, $q$ is prime to the order of $\W_J(A)$ for all $J \in \gC(A)$.
 It follows that the above spectral sequence collapses to the invariants to give: